Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2023.

-Portable projectors are quite the different breed to their home cinema brethren.
+Portable projectors offer very different features and considerations compared to traditional machines.
 They're comparatively cheap.
 They come with built-in speakers, so there's no need for an AVR or external sound devices.
-They often have apps on board as well as storage options so that they can supply of the content too.
+They often have apps on board as well as storage options so that they can supply the content too.
 And, if you're really lucky, they'll have a battery which means you can take them with you wherever you go.

 Epson's 3LCD projection system is squished down here and housed in a very tidy 14 x 18 x 18cm, 2.1kg box.
 While not quite as serious for brightness and picture quality as the company's more traditional home cinema machines, it still has a way with contrast and shading that's beyond the reach of most portable projectors.